 Consider what over-qualified and under-qualified candidates present as for the role you’re hiring for.
 If it’s an entry-level job, do potential applicants really need a Bachelor’s degree?

 To reach more diverse talent pools, it should be noted that education, particularly University education, is expensive and takes time.
-It does mean reducing the pool of candidates you see.
+It does mean reducing the pool of candidates you see, and providing those with more privileged backgrounds with an advantage.

-Being accepting of equivalents to degree qualifications or work or volunteering experiences can mean reaching talented candidates in other countries or of less fortunate backgrounds, who are frequently overlooked by competitors and other hiring initiatives.
+Being accepting of equivalents to degree qualifications, or work or volunteering experiences, can mean reaching talented candidates in other countries or of less privileged backgrounds, who are frequently overlooked by your competitors and other hiring initiatives.

 2. Other work credentials